MichaelCurrin/dev-cheatsheets/cheatsheets/package_managers/project_dependencies.md

 - `<`, `>`: Exclusive ordered comparison clause
 - `===`: Arbitrary equality clause.

+Be careful when setting a range - make sure you understand what is does.

 For compatible release clause, the documentation says that the following pairs of version clauses are equivalent:

 - Two levels (X.Y)
     ```
+    # Here we set a minimum minor vsn of 2.2 but the major version is locked.
     # Shorthand
     ~= 2.2
     # Longer